 Appendix carry has exploded in the last few years, and many people like to think it’s a new “phenomenon.”
 This couldn’t be further from the truth.
 You can see professional IPSC shooter Jim Zubiena use an appendix holster in his guest appearance in episode 4 of season 1 of Miami Vice, which premiered in 1984.
 The firearms industry isn’t immune to the ‘what's old is new again,’ phenomenon.
-If we can see it in TV with shows like Stranger Things, and the return of 80’s synth music we can see it with holsters.
+If we can see it on TV with shows like Stranger Things, and the return of 80’s synth music we can see it with holsters.

-What’s New With Appendix Carry
+What’s New with Appendix Carry

-While Appendix carry isn’t exactly new, what is new is the materials used to produce appendix carry holsters.
+While appendix carry isn’t exactly new, what is new is the materials used to produce appendix carry holsters.
 Back in the day you were pretty much limited to leather.
 Leather appendix holsters still exist, and aren’t a bad selection.
 However, times change, and holsters get better.
 Leather has one major problem when it comes to appendix carry.

 The holster will flatten against the body when the gun is removed, even holsters with built in reinforcement will still somewhat collapse when the gun is removed.
 This makes re holstering the weapon difficult, and even unsafe without undoing your pants.